 FGM is often practised seasonally, so the school holidays are when children are most at risk.
-FGM is often a cultural norm in the communities where it is practiced.
-The prevalence and type varies between communities even within the same country.
+FGM is often a cultural norm in the communities where it is practised.
+The prevalence and type vary between communities even within the same country.
 However, not all families in FGM practising communities want their girls and women to undergo FGM.
 It is also important to note that not all women or girls know that they have had FGM performed on them.

-Four Types of FGM
+Types of FGM

 There are four types of FGM depending on how much tissue is cut or removed.
 Type III FGM is the most extreme version and it carries the most risk for women during childbirth.
 All types of FGM are a human rights violation and all have been illegal in Ireland since 2012.

 Partial or total removal of the clitoris and/or the prepuce.
-In medical literature this form of FGM/C is also referred to as ‘clitoridectomy’.
+In medical literature, this form of FGM/C is also referred to as ‘clitoridectomy’.
 A number of practising communities also refer to it as Sunna, which is

 Arabic for ‘tradition’ or ‘duty’.